 Hoi Ting has 8 years of experience working in the social service sector.
 She has a Graduate Diploma in Counselling and Master in Social Work.
 She had worked 7 years as a counsellor in AWWA Family Service Centre and is currently a social worker with Sengkang Family Service Centre.
 As both an SAC Registered Counsellor and SASW accredited Social Worker, Hoi Ting works with individuals and multi-stressed families who face various issues such as depression, strained family relationships, parenting issues, family violence, and other intra and interpersonal issues.
 She has also conducted groupwork for children and workshops to support families in enhancing family relationships.
 Hoi Ting is also an active volunteer with two non-profit organisations that run specialised programmes for children and families.

 Carolyn is a SAC registered Counsellor, a SASW registered Social Worker, and an AMFT Associate Member.
 She holds a Master in Counselling (Monash University) and a Master in Social Work (SUSS).
-She is currently with Care Corner Counselling Centre, specializing in Marital and Family, Mental Health, Trauma and Group Therapy for several years with creative humanistic experiential and expressive approaches that enhance the lives of people.
+She is currently with Care Corner Counselling Centre.
+Mainly supporting people in Mental Health, Trauma and Group Therapy for several years with creative humanistic experiential and expressive approaches that enhance the lives of people.
 Prior to this, she was with Association of Women for Action and Research (AWARE) and AWWA Family Service Centre.
-Her work also includes strengthening marriages and families, single parenting, co-parenting, reducing parental alienation, infidelity recovery, promoting alternative education pathways, depression and anxiety recovery, health and wellness, nature appreciation, work life balance and self-care in championing strengths-based values and advocacy.

-Trina Tan currently leads a team as Centre Director of the Whampoa Family Service Centre (WFSC).
-WFSC works with the community and collaborates with partners mainly within the Whampoa area.
+Trina currently is a senior lecturer with Republic Polytechnic and was leading the team as Centre Director of Whampoa Family Service Centre (WFSC).
 She is a SAC Registered Counsellor and Registered Clinical Supervisor.
-She holds a Master In Counselling Psychology and is currently pursuing a Doctorate in Education.
+She is also a Master Clinical Member with SAC.
+She holds a Master in Counselling Psychology.